int45h/VintageCCI/README.md

 # VintageCCI
+(WORK IN PROGRESS, VERY UNFINISHED, DON'T USE!!!!)
 Basically CCI for Vintage Story